DocDBrown/PrivacyPolicy/Truth.md

 oops i told the truth

 Don't worry, they are above every law on the planet!
+King Charles should bow down to them?